stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

           date     CDATA #REQUIRED>
 ~~~

-Sometime a standard is republished by another standard organization.
+Sometime a standard is republished by another standard organisation.
 An
 `<alsoknown>` element contains a description which might be
 empty.
 A `<alsoknown>` element must also contain a
 `orgid`, `pubnum` and `date`